News about shows like "Girls5eva", "Drag Race Down Under", and more.

 - Microsoft Movies & TV

-While it is available for rental, Wonder Woman 1984 is not currently available as part of a streaming package in Canada:
+While it is available for digital purchase, Wonder Woman 1984 is not currently available as part of a streaming package in Canada:

 - HBO Max – the WarnerMedia streaming service which is offering the film in the United States at no extra charge to its subscribers during its first month of release – is not currently available in Canada in a way that has been permitted by WarnerMedia.

-- Crave, the Canadian streaming service which carries most HBO Max original programming here, does not have similar "day-and-date" access to Warner Bros. films under its deals with WarnerMedia, but has stated that it will carry the film at some point in 2021.
+- Crave, the Canadian streaming service which carries most HBO Max original programming here, does not have similar "day-and-date" access to Warner Bros. films under its deals with WarnerMedia, but has indicated in promos that it will carry the film starting in late May 2021.

 Read on for more details about why the release is being handled differently in Canada compared to the U.S.